gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Property type must either be a String or a type that extends `Named`.
 - Annotate `JvmBinarySpec.targetPlatform`, the properties of `NativeBinarySpec` and `PlayApplicationBinarySpec`.
-- Component report shows variants for a binary.
+- Component report shows variants for a binary in alphabetic order.
 - Not all binaries for a library need to have the same set of dimensions.
 - For this story, ignore variants when resolving dependencies.